distribute-protocol/distribute-app/README.md

 ```
 sudo docker build .
 ```
-If this is successful, the container will build and log the output of each build step, eventually ending with something like `Successfully built <exampleContainerId>`
+If this is successful, the container will build and log the output of each build step, eventually ending with something like `Successfully built <exampleBuildId>`

 Start the container with

 ```
-sudo docker -p 3001:3001 run <exampleContainerId>
+sudo docker run -p 3001:3001 <exampleBuildId>
 ```
 The process for the front end is the same, but should be done from the `frontend` subdirectory, and the port that should be mapped is `3000`.

 You can stop the containers at any time with

 ```
-sudo docker stop <exampleContainerId>
+sudo docker stop <exampleBuildId>
 ```

 *Step 3*: